isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/contact-tracing.md

 ### 3. TraceTogether

 ![TraceTogether](/images/covid/tracetogether_logo.png "TraceTogether")

-TraceTogether is a mobile app that supports Singapore's efforts to help mitigate the spread of COVID-19 through community-driven contact tracing.

-**How it works**

 The TraceTogether programme is a programme to enhance Singapore’s efforts to mitigate the spread of COVID-19 through community-driven contact tracing.